manjiri07/Manjiri-Portfolio/project_wireframes.md

 Following is the protocol that I used to interview the two individuals.
 For each question I also prepared how I will ask the question and what the purpose of that question would be.

 - What are the 3 key things you remember from the storyline?
-  - For this question, I will show the balsamiq storyboard to the interviewee for a minute and then take it away.
+  - For this question, I will show the balsamiq storyboard to the interviewee for about 2 minutes and then take it away.
 I will then ask them about 3 key ideas or pieces of information that they remember from the storyboard.
 Usually, when people go through a webpage, they don’t spend a whole amount of time reading through.
 They glance at it for a minute or so before deciding whether they want to know more.
 Through this exercise, I want to know if they are able to pick out the most important ideas/ information easily.

-- What do you think the storyline is trying to tell?
+- What is the story about?
-  - For this question, I will show them the storyboard again and supplement it with printed copies of the visulization associated with each mockup.
+  - For this question, I will show them the storyboard again and add to it the visualizations associated with each mockup.
 This time, I will give them enough time to look through both the wireframes and the visualizations.
 Through this question, I want to find out if the storyline makes sense to them.
 I also want to check if they do realize the importance of the topic.

 - Are the visualizations self-explanatory?
   - The purpose of this question is to check if I need to change the way I have visualized the data or if I need to add more text in support of the visualization.